 Zodiac Makeup Look

 I’m doing something different with my Zodiac Palette Review.
 Normally I do a Review + 3 Look video but because this is a themed palette I will be posting 4 separate themed tutorials for the Water, Air, Earth & Fire signs.
-These tutorials will also be available on my YouTube channel.
+These tutorials will also be available on my YouTube Channel.
 For the time being here’s a look I created with the palette without worrying about which shades go with which signs.

-My Zodiac Makeup Look Series:
+Related Reading: My Zodiac Makeup Series

 What’s your Zodiac Sign?